liong-t/aiap12_group1_sharing/draft2.md

 The incorporation of CLIP into the Stable Diffusion architecture can be useful in scenarios where textual descriptions are available for the images being generated.
 By leveraging the rich relationship between images and text learned by CLIP, it is possible to generate high-quality images that are consistent with the input textual descriptions.
 This is particularly relevant in applications such as image captioning, where a textual description of an image is used to generate a corresponding caption.

-In summary, CLIP is an optional component of the Stable Diffusion architecture that can be used to incorporate textual information into the generation of images.
-By directly mapping textual input to a high-dimensional vector representation, CLIP can capture a broader range of semantic information than the Text Encoder.
-This vector representation can be used to guide the generation of images by the VAE and U-Net components, either by concatenating it with the low-dimensional representation of the input image or by using it to guide the denoising process in the diffusion process.

-[Below is a draft by JF: Please feel free to use or discard.]

-Diffusion models are denoising algorithms, trained using deep learning to remove random noise in a series of gradual steps.
-Starting with 100% noise, after a certain number of steps, the model finally outputs an image to match the text prompt [3].

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusion-process.png" width="800">